Data Governance vs Data Management: Key Differences

 - Determining processes around data storage and how long data is retained

 - Mitigating the business risks associated with storing sensitive data

-An effective data governance strategy is essential to maintain regulatory compliance, minimize risks, improve data security, and create accountability for data throughout the organization.
+An effective data governance strategy is essential to maintain regulatory compliance, minimize risks, improve data security, and create accountability for an organization's data.
 Data governance policies can also be used to create and standards for data quality.

 Data governance includes several key components that all must work together to be successful:

 - People Nearly every employee relies on data in one way or another.
 Therefore, people play an important role in data governance policies.
 Data Steward is an increasingly common role in companies.
 A Data Steward is the person responsible for enforcing data governance policies within business units or divisions.

 - Standards Organizations must set standards that help ensure data quality, aid in monitoring data stores for data accuracy and completeness, and help minimize data issues such as duplicate records.

 - Policies Policies can cover issues such as who can access and leverage data, how long data is retained, and where certain types of data can be stored.

 What is Data Management?

 Data management is essentially the execution of the data governance strategy.
 It’s the implementation of the standards and policies of the data governance framework and can include tasks such as: